erickcezar/mailerlite-operator/README.md

 # mailerlite-operator

 The `mailerlite-operator` is a Kubernetes operator designed to manage and automate the sending of transactional emails using multiple providers, such as MailerSend and Mailgun.
 This operator provides custom resource definitions (CRDs) for configuring email sender settings and defining email messages.
-With cross-namespace capabilities, it monitors and responds to changes in email configurations and triggers email sending processes accordingly, updating the status of email resources to reflect delivery outcomes.
+With cross-namespace capabilities, it monitors and responds to changes in email configurations and triggers email-sending processes accordingly, updating the status of email resources to reflect delivery outcomes.

 ## Getting Started